Galapagos Cost – How much does it cost to travel to the Galapagos Islands?

 Last-minute deals happen when there are still available cabins for a specific departure date or when a guest or group of guests has had to modify their reservations.
 In this case, cabins are sold at a very attractive price.
 You may even score a 5-day/4-night itinerary for under USD 2,000!
 That said, always inform yourself of all the details and ask all the questions you need to feel comfortable with your decision.

 Wrapping Up: The True Cost of Traveling to the Galapagos Islands

-When you’re choosing a destination to visit, the first thought that comes to mind is definitely not the price.
-Rather, you focus on imagining yourself there.
+When you’re thinking about a destination to visit, the first thought that comes to mind is not necessarily the price.
+Instead, you imagine yourself there.
 The vision is so clear that you can almost hear the earth crunching under your shoes or the warm embrace of sunlight on your skin.
-You think of your feet moving across an unknown path that leads you to an unknown destination that you’re already in love with.
+You think of your feet moving across an unknown path that leads you to a destination you’re already in love with.

-You think of all the laughs, the sunsets, the taste of the food you’re going to eat, the softness of bed you’re going to sleep in.
-You’re not just paying for a cabin or a room, you’re paying for the full experience, memories and emotions you’ll get out of your trip.
-This is what the cost of traveling to the Galapagos truly pays for.
+You’re thinking of all the beautiful sensations, sunsets, food, activities, and accommodations.
+You’re not just paying for a cabin or a room; you’re paying for the whole experience, memories, and emotions you’ll get out of your trip.
+This is what the cost of traveling to the Galapagos should truly include.

 Have the Galapagos Islands intrigued you?
 Learn even more by checking out our Galapagos Information page.

 Isabel Espinoza (1994) was born and raised in the beautiful cradle of mountains we call Quito.
 She has a degree in Journalism from Pontificia Universidad Católica del Ecuador.
 People and their stories have always been her thing (as well as traveling, nature, astronomy, and photography).
 Her love for Ecuador, Galapagos, and South America is immense and blogging allows her to share a glimpse of this affection with the rest of the world.

 Thank you for this info 😀